-PHOTOS: Scientists Take To Washington To Stress An Apolitical Agenda
+PHOTOS: Scientists Take To Washington To Stress A Nonpartisan Agenda

 toggle caption

 (Left) Art Sinclair, Tim Baird and Jay Sinclair say their lifelong love for science brought them to the March.
 (Right) Martin Blecher made his sign.
 "I think this is perhaps the most recognized scientific equation.
 I haven't found anybody that would argue with it.
-It's non-political.
+It's nonpolitical.
 It works," he says.

 Meredith Rizzo/NPR